🎙️ it's over, it's over..

 graph says 4 °C warming could be here in 2075

-..has us reach 4 °C warming since pre-industrial times by 2090.
-In a best-case scenario.
-Way off plan and much agreement, agreed upon at many an agreement! 🫥 and #ExxonKnew
+The above image of a table was posted on Reddit on June 11th 2025.
+Listing supposedly rather conservative ❲*❳ forecasts, it has us reach 4 °C warming since pre-industrial times by 2090, in a best-case scenario.
+Way off plan and much agreement, no matter how firmly 🥂 agreed upon at many such an agreement.

 “There is no "adaptation" to such steep warming.